-The time series data was analyzed through the Ordinary Least Square (OLS) regression1technique.
-However prior to estimation, the data was subjected to rigorous econometric tests.
+The time series data was analyzed through the Ordinary Least Square (OLS) regression technique.
+However before estimation, the data were subjected to rigorous econometric tests.
 This research applied secondary annual time series data running from 1990 - 2019.
 The data was extracted from the World Development Indicators and Kenya National Bureau of Statistics database.